-Warnings About Growing Chinese Lantern Plants
+Toxicity of Chinese Lantern Plants

 Chinese lantern pods are used in Halloween crafts (due to their orange color), harvest-themed decorations, and dried flower arrangements for fall.
 If you will need to harvest only a few pods for such purposes, consider growing the plants in pots (sinking the pots into the ground is one design option if you do not wish the pots to be in view).
 Not only is this a convenient way to grow a small crop of the plants, but it is also a good way to fight this invasive perennial's desire to spread.
-Or if you must grow them directly in the ground in your garden, one way to prevent their spread would be to use a barrier to act as a "firewall," as you would to keep a running bamboo from spreading.
+If you must grow them directly in the ground in your garden, one way to prevent their spread is to use a barrier to act as a "firewall," as you would keep a running bamboo from spreading.

 These viny perennials are hardly low-care plants.
 Chinese lanterns are subject to many plant diseases and insect pests, including false potato beetles, cucumber beetles, and flea beetles.
 It's truly a shame to witness a beautiful pod form during the summer, only to have it later become riddled with holes (chewed out of it by insects).
 Neem oil and/or insecticidal soap sprays should help against most of the offending pests.

-Because various bacterial and fungal diseases can attack them, be sure to give your Chinese lanterns enough room (space them 3 feet on center); crowding promotes the spread of such diseases.
+Because various bacterial and fungal diseases can attack them, give your Chinese lanterns enough room (space them 3 feet on center); crowding promotes the spread of such diseases.
 In addition, cut back and properly dispose of foliage in fall if your plants have had any disease problem to minimize its spread.
 Do not put it in the compost bin.
 If overcrowding occurs, divide the plants in spring.